jozu-ai/kitops/docs/src/docs/quick-start.md

 ## Before we start...

-Make sure you've got the Kit CLI setup on your machine.
-Our [installation instructions](./cli/installation.md) will help.
+Make sure you've got the [Kit CLI setup](./cli/installation.md) on your machine.

-We recommend starting by pulling one of our [example ModelKits](https://github.com/orgs/jozu-ai/packages) to your machine and going through this getting started.
+We recommend pulling one of our [example ModelKits](https://github.com/orgs/jozu-ai/packages) for this quick start.
 From there you can try [writing a Kitfile](./kitfile/format.md) for your own AI/ML project.

 ## Preparing for packaging

 The first step is to make a `Kitfile` - a YAML manifest for your ModelKit.
 There are four main parts to a Kitfile:
 1. ModelKit metadata in the `package` section
 1. Path to the Jupyter notebook folder in the `code` section
-1. Path to the datasets in the `datasets` section (you can have multiple datasets in the same page)
+1. Path to the datasets in the `datasets` section
 1. Path to the serialized model in the `model` section

 Here's an example Kitfile: